-For admission to full standing in the M.S. program or the Ph.D. program, applicants must have completed a baccalaureate degree in chemistry or a closely related subject.
+For admission to full standing in the M.S. program or the Ph.D. program, the above materials should reflect that applicants have completed a baccalaureate degree in chemistry or a closely related subject.
 All applicants should have completed the following undergraduate core requirements:

-- · Analytical chemistry: quantitative analytical chemistry and instrumental analysis - · Biochemistry: one semester - · Inorganic chemistry: one-semester course plus lab - · Organic chemistry: two semesters with lab - · Calculus-based physical chemistry: two-semester, junior-level course
+- Analytical chemistry: quantitative analytical chemistry and instrumental analysis - · Biochemistry: one semester - · Inorganic chemistry: one-semester course plus lab - · Organic chemistry: two semesters with lab - · Calculus-based physical chemistry: two-semester, junior-level course